This post may contain affiliate links. Read our disclosure policy.

 With Halloween just around the corner, it’s time to learn How to Make Halloween Cupcakes that are simple, fun, and so adorable!

-Decorating can be intimidating, between the level of skill or equipment involved – so I have broken these spooky Halloween Cupcakes down into easy-to-follow steps, as well as a video showing each step – because I don’t know about you, but that’s always the best way I learn something new!
+Decorating can be intimidating, so I have broken the options into easy-to-follow steps, as well as a video showing each step – because I don’t know about you, but that’s always the best way I learn something new!

 These cupcakes are so fun for your Halloween party dessert table – or set up all the equipment and buttercream, and let your guests decorate their own.
 So fun, and you know the kids would love it.